OpenAngelArena/oaa/docs/setup/install.md

   ![CLI Pt.2](../.images/Installation_CLI_2.png)

+### Add required DLL

+Two methods of getting the proper DLL

+- A. Compiling
+  - Download the source code for [mpg123](https://sourceforge.net/projects/mpg123/files/mpg123/1.23.8/)
+  - Unpack the tar.bz2 file, open that directory and run `makedll.sh`
+  - When this completes, open the `build` directory and find the `libdll123-0.dll` file.

+- B. Download from us
+  - If you're lazy and want to get fast, download the file from [this repo](TBD)

+- After you have the DLL, Go back to your `dota 2 beta` directory, and place this DLL file into ...
+TBD

 ### Check tools mode

 - Go into `Steam` -> `library` -> `games` -> `DOTA 2` (This is the same menu you have used for getting to the properties to install the tools client)